KEY POINTS

 Are there any energy rebates or concessions available in regional QLD?

 Through Ergon Energy, you can apply for a rebate to assist with the cost of power.
-The ‘Electricity Rebate’ can reach up to $372.20 per year (GST inclusive).
-This is only available to some pensioners, seniors, health care card holders and asylum seekers.
+The ‘Electricity Rebate’ can reach up to $386.34 per year (GST inclusive).
+This is only available to eligible card holders.

 Am I eligible for a solar feed-in tariff in regional QLD?

-Households who had their system installed prior to July 10, 2012 may also still be eligible for the Solar Bonus Scheme, which is set at 44c/kWh.
-Please note however that this scheme will end on July 1, 2028.
+For 2024-25, the tariff offered was 12.377 cents per kilowatt hour (kWh) of electricity exported at any time of day.
+However, for the year 2025-26, the FiT has changed to 8.6c/kWh.
+Households who had their system installed before July 10, 2012, may also still be eligible for the Solar Bonus Scheme, which is set at 44c/kWh.
+Please note that this scheme will end on July 1, 2028.

 Advertisement